How is the Elements Project's pegged sidechains concept similar to and different from the Lightning Network's payment channels concept?

 To allow a commitment transaction to be effectively revoked, Alice and Bob have slightly different versions of the latest commitment transaction.
 In Alice's version, any outputs in the commitment transaction that pay Alice also include a forced delay, and an alternative branch that allows Bob to spend the output if he knows that transaction's revocation code.
 In Bob's version, payments to Bob are similarly encumbered.
 When Alice and Bob negotiate new balances and new commitment transactions, they also reveal the old revocation code, thus committing to not relaying the old transaction.

-That's all correct, but I don't think this answers the question?
-It's just explaining part of internals of LN. – Pieter Wuille Feb 23 at 0:44
+• That's all correct, but I don't think this answers the question?
+It's just explaining part of internals of LN.
+Commented Feb 23, 2021 at 0:44